Salesforce GitHub Integration: How to Set up a Sync in 6 Steps

 Conclusion

-We saw how a GitHub Salesforce integration can help sales and development teams collaborate and share business-critical information to help them enhance customer experience.
+We saw how a Salesforce GitHub integration can help sales and development teams collaborate and share business-critical information to help them enhance customer experience.

 We also discussed how choosing the right technology for your integration can manifold the benefits such integration can bring along.
 Every organization has its drivers for choosing an integration tool, but we chose Exalate since it checks most of our criteria.

-Finally, we covered a step-by-step approach to implementing a GitHub Salesforce integration to ensure that the integration is handled systematically.
+Finally, we covered a step-by-step approach to implementing a Salesforce GitHub integration to ensure that the integration is handled systematically.

 Frequently Asked Questions

-What is a GitHub Salesforce integration?
+What is a Salesforce GitHub integration?

-A GitHub Salesforce integration is a way to connect your GitHub repository with a Salesforce Org.
+A Salesforce GitHub integration is a way to connect your GitHub repository with a Salesforce Org.
 Such an integration will enable seamless collaboration between the business teams using Salesforce and the developers using GitHub.

-How does GitHub integrate with Salesforce?
+How does Salesforce integrate with GitHub?

-GitHub can integrate with Salesforce by providing a version control and collaboration platform on Salesforce projects.
+Salesforce can integrate with GitHub by providing a version control and collaboration platform on Salesforce projects.
 You can connect your Salesforce Org to a GitHub repository and use Git to manage changes to Salesforce metadata and code.

 You can use tools like Salesforce CLI or third-party integration solutions like Exalate to facilitate the deployment process from your GitHub repository to Salesforce.